Ever feel guilty for wanting space from the people who raised you?

 Let's explore some tips to help you break the news assertively yet calmly.

-• Use "I" statements.
+Use "I" statements.
 This is an important one.
 Rather than saying, "You make me feel …" turn it around and say, "I feel …" That way, your family members won't feel like you're criticizing or blaming them.
-A good example here is to say, "I feel like I'm not trusted when my phone is always ringing."
+A good example here is: "I feel like I'm not trusted when my phone is always ringing."

-• Stay calm and be firm.
+Stay calm and be firm.
 It's possible that your family members may be a little defensive and start asking questions or even criticizing your words.
 In this case, take a breath and stay calm.
 You don't need to overexplain things, and you certainly don't need to apologize.
-Instead, calmly restate your boundary and the reason why, and then walk away so they can digest the news.
+Instead, calmly restate your boundary and the reason, then walk away so they can digest the news.
 Remember, there will likely be some pushback, but it will fade.

 3. Consistency is key

 Rather than identifying the boundary you need, the most important thing is consistency.
-You can't set a boundary, such as needing an hour of personal space after work, and then not indulge in it.
+You can't set a boundary, such as needing an hour of personal space after work, and then not give yourself that time.
 This doesn't send a strong message to your family members, and you will find that they infringe on that time regularly because you're not valuing your own boundaries.

 Hard?
 Of course.
 Necessary?
 Totally.